mil/School/notes/PHIL-4224/Final/Structure-of-J.md

     - Alternativly under stong foundationalism there is the idea that a set of baisc beliefs may have some feature or property X which ground all baisc beliefs.
 Any belief with property X may thus be said to be a basic belief.
 THese basic beliefs need not much justified any further and all other beliefs may build upon them.
 Not so much epistemoic as it is law.

 3. BonJour argues that the foundationalist cannot actually solve the regress problems using basic beliefs.
 Explain his argument.
     - IN both cases mentioned before: the law like connection and the cognitive giveness, they are both insufficient and unsound groundings for knowledge.
-They end epistemic justification regreess problem with ad-hoc solutions.
+They end epistemic justification regreess problem with ad-hoc solut2.
+Sosa gives several arguments to the effect that the coherentist critique fails because of its reliance on the Intellectual Model of Justification.
+Explain at least one of those arguments.
+    - If we assume the intellectual model of justification is detrimental for foundtaionalism that further we must accept that any normative theory of epistmology is un-achievable.
+SInce propositional attutiudes can justify propositional attitudes ad no more, how do we say what this set of propositional attutitudes supervenes on.
+    - What is supervenience?

+.ions.
 There are no ways to distinguish between cognitive given believes and epistemically concerned beleifs.
 Without a clear distinction between these two types of beliefs, there seems to be little true grounding for foundatlism.
     - They both resort to solve the epistemic justification poblem by simply saying: at no point further epistemic justification is necessary.
 At this point, justification can take several forms but either way they just fall back into the pitfalls of skepticism.